ignitionrobotics/ign-omni/tutorials/05_hybrid_simulation.md

 **Note: With this script you can choose how is going to provide the data from the lidar**
   - If you define `/scan_isaac` the data used is provided by Isaac Sim.
-  - If you define `/scan_ignition` the data used is provided by Ignition Gazebo.
+  - If you define `/scan_gz` the data used is provided by gz Gazebo.

 Launch the node: